developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ## Establishing the Trust Relationship

-As per the diagram above, we'll establish that important trust relationship we've talked about.
+As per the diagram above, we'll establish that crucial trust relationship we've talked about.
 This is the core of our setup, one that we cannot live without and the rest of this guide will be useless if not done correctly.

-In setting up the trust relationship, you will need to query your Azure AD tenant for its OIDC configuration endpoint.
+In setting up the trust relationship, you will need to query your Azure AD tenant for [its OIDC configuration endpoint].
 That is the endpoint where all the key components of an OIDC compliance are stored, e.g., the `jwks_uri` is for the public keys that the Azure AD uses to sign the JWT tokens.

-In turn, AWS will use those keys to verify the integrity and validity of the provided JWT tokens; think in terms of Azure signing off tokens with its private keys, and having its public keys open to the world, anyone can verify if a given token is signed by Azure or not.
+In turn, AWS will use those keys to verify the integrity and validity of the provided JWT tokens; think in terms of Azure signing off tokens with its private keys, and having its public keys open to the world, using which anyone can verify if a given token is signed by Azure or not.

-You can see the TF code below.
+Let's now get hands-on and create a trust relationship from Azure AD to AWS.

 ```hcl title="trust-relationship/versions.tf"
 -8<- "docs/codes/2024/0013/trust-relationship/versions.tf"